Warming in Antarctica

 Temperature on the Antarctic Peninsula

 The Antarctic Peninsula, the part of Antarctica furthest from the South Pole, has been warming rapidly, five times faster than the global average.
-Between 1950 and 2000, the Antarctic Peninsula warmed 2.8°C (5.0°F).
+Since 1950, the Antarctic Peninsula has warmed almost 3°C (5.4°F).
 That's more warming than anywhere else in the Southern Hemisphere.
-Since 2000, other changes such as a stronger jet stream and winds have caused a dip in temperatures, particularly during the summer.
 Overall warmer temperatures along the peninsula are increasing ice melt and have caused several ice shelves to break apart.

 Collapsing Ice Shelves